- About Us

 Step Two – Orientation Interview and Student Assessment

-Once you have filed your completed application, a school representative will contact you to schedule an orientation interview.
+Once you have filed your completed application including appropriate forms, a school representative will contact you to schedule an orientation interview.
 This is a chance for parents to ask questions about our school and for the class teacher and/or a member of the Admissions Committee to learn more about the child and family.

 Step Three – Classroom Visit